kenwalger/heroku-status-slack/PRD.md

 + Connect it to Slack for real-time notifications
 + Use `/heroku-status` to inspect your Heroku app
 + Update monitoring configuration from the dashboard
++ Persist dynamic configuration and app state in Postgres.
++ Observe that Slack alerts are now sent when changes occur even after dyno restarts.

 ### Extension Ideas: